How to Camp in Tonga

 Zipping open your tent on a pristine beach and popping your toes in the sand is what most of us imagine when camping in Tonga.
 But can you actually camp in Tonga?
 While you might not be allowed to camp just anywhere, there are accommodations with campsites, camping tours, as well as glamping experiences.
 We go through all of your options for camping in Tonga in the guide below.

-Can You Camp in Tonga?
+Are You Allowed to Camp in Tonga?

 You can only camp in Tonga with the permission of the landowner.
 It is illegal to camp on public land and reserves.